 Churning the water sounds like it would work because mosquitos only lay their larvae in standing water.
 You could skim them off too and squish them (gross but gets the job done).

 A friend of mine and I have been using goldfish for the past few months.
 They totally take care of any skeeters, and the fish seem happy and healthy.
 We also feed them regular fish food.
+It's kind of fun going out in the morning with a cup of coffee and feeding the fish. :) I have a 29 gallon aquarium to move them into this winter with hopes of reusing them in the barrels next summer.

 I just toss in a third or half bar of soap (depending on the size of barrel) and have no problems.